Social Contribution Activities

 Total |

-- Many officers and employees took part in voluntary towel and dust cloth donations and food drive activities, but they are not included in the number of participants above as it is difficult to ascertain how many people actually took part.
+- Many officers and employees took part in voluntary food drive activities, but they are not included in the number of participants above as it is difficult to ascertain how many people actually took part.

 Environmental Preservation

 Tokyo’s Chiyoda Ward, where Aozora’s Head Office is located, designates June 6 and November 6 each year as the Chiyoda Ward cleanup days in an effort to promote cleaning and beautification activities.
-Volunteers from Aozora participated in a cleanup effort around the Yotsuya Head Office and Sophia University campus as part of its environmental preservation and regional contribution activities.
-The employees and students of Sophia University also participated, leading to a total of 88 volunteers.
+Approximately 40 officers and employees from Aozora participated in a cleanup effort around the Yotsuya Head Office and Sophia University campus, joined by the employees and students of Sophia University, as part of the environmental preservation and regional contribution activities.

 Support for the Next Generation Who Will Be Responsible for the Future